Originally published in a new hardback edition of Philip K. Dick's novel, published by Gollancz on the imprint's 50th anniversary.

 Do Androids Dream of Electric Sheep?, written in 1966 and published in 1968, comes from the middle of Dick’s most creative period, in which he produced a small stack of masterpieces, including Martian Time-Slip, The Man in the High Castle, The Three Stigmata of Palmer Eldritch, Dr Bloodmoney, A Maze of Death, and Ubik, as well as a dozen lesser books.
 Like many of Dick’s best novels, it’s set in a depleted, depopulated world slowly sinking into a sea of junk, and it’s also one of the best explorations of one of his enduring themes, the menacing, mechanical simulacra, or androids, that threaten to undermine human reality.
 As Dick explains in his essay ‘Man, Android and Machine’:

-‘machines’ to.
+'Within the universe there exist fierce cold things, which I have given the name "machines" to.
 Their behaviour frightens me, especially when it imitates human behaviour so well that I get the uncomfortable feeling that these things are trying to pass themselves off as human but are not.
-I call them ‘androids’. . .
+I call them "androids". . .
 Sly and cruel entities which smile as they reach out to shake hands.
-But their handshake is the grip of death, and their smile has the coldness of the grave.
+But their handshake is the grip of death, and their smile has the coldness of the grave.'

 It’s some time after World War Terminus.
 Most people have quit Earth for colonies on other planets.
 Ecosystems are wrecked.
 Those animals left alive are precious commodities, kept to atone for the destruction of much of nature, and traded as status symbols.
 Rick Decard and his wife have to make do with an electric sheep, an affordable substitute for a real animal that died.
 Spurred by jealousy of his neighbour’s real, pregnant horse, Decard volunteers for a difficult job, hoping to earn enough for a down payment on a new, real animal.
 The twist in this mutant sitcom plot is that Decard is a bounty hunter who hunts down and retires -- kills -- androids who have escaped their servitude in the colonies and made their way to Earth.